mattermost/mattermost-plugin-gitlab/docs/setup/configuration.md

 ### Step 3: Configure Webhooks in GitLab

 For each project you want to receive notifications for, or subscribe to, you must create a webhook.

+If you're using v1.2, use the `/gitlab webhook add` slash command.
+For other versions follow these steps:

-1. In GitLab, go to the project you want to subscribe to, select **Settings** then **Integrations** in the sidebar.
+1. In GitLab, go to the project you want to subscribe to, select **Settings > Integrations** in the sidebar.
 2. Set the following values:
    - **URL**: `https://your-mattermost-url.com/plugins/com.github.manland.mattermost-plugin-gitlab/webhook`, replacing `https://your-mattermost-url.com` with your Mattermost URL.
+Ensure that you add `/plugins/com.github.manland.mattermost-plugin-gitlab/webhook` to the URL or the webhook won't work.
-   - **Secret Token**: the webhook secret you copied previously.
+   - **Secret Token**: The webhook secret you copied previously.
 3. Select all the events in **Triggers**.
 4. Add the webhook.

 ### Step 4: Test it

 To test it, run the `/gitlab connect` slash command to connect your Mattermost account with GitLab.

 If you face issues installing the plugin, see our [Frequently Asked Questions]() for troubleshooting help, or open an issue in the [Mattermost Forum](http://forum.mattermost.org).